kekekeks/waynaptics/README.md

-# Waynaptics - synaptics "driver" for Wayland
+# Waynaptics - the missing touchpad configurator for for Wayland

 https://github.com/user-attachments/assets/20bf44ec-e314-4620-a80b-600fe9c89d7e

+Waynaptics is a port of Synaptics touchpad driver and advanced touchpad configuration tool that's compatible with any Wayland session that uses evdev devices for input.

 ## Why?